CodyTolene/3D-Printing/README.md

 Feel free to explore and utilize these designs for your 3D printing endeavors.
 To make it even more convenient for you, these designs are also available on Thingiverse, a popular platform for sharing 3D printable creations.

-Visit my Thingiverse profile at the following link to discover even more innovative designs:
+Alternatively you may visit my Thingiverse profile for these same designs, with a different browsing experience:

 https://www.thingiverse.com/codytolene/designs

 Unleash your creativity and enjoy the endless possibilities of 3D printing with these resources.
-Happy printing!

 ## Index